GoogleCloudPlatform/gcp-bitbucket-wif/Bitbucket/README.md

 - **provider.tf**: Specifies the Terraform provider configuration, particularly for GCP.

-- **terraform.tfvars**: Contains variable values for the Terraform configuration.
-This should be configured with specific values for your GCP environment.

 - **variables.tf**: Declares variables used in the Terraform configuration.
 This adds flexibility and modularity to the Terraform setup.

 ## Prerequisites

-- A Google Cloud Platform (GCP) project with the Bitbucket WIF deployed
+- A Google Cloud Platform (GCP) project with the Bitbucket WIF project deployed
-- A Bitbucket account with a repository for CI/CD operations.
+- A Bitbucket workspace with a repository for CI/CD operations.

-## Usage

-1. Fork or clone this repository to your Bitbucket account.
-2. Configure `terraform.tfvars` with your specific GCS bucket and GCP project details.
-3. Use the Bitbucket pipeline to apply the Terraform configuration automatically upon code push, or run Terraform commands manually for deployment.

 ## Repository Configuration